![]() |

 |

-Support brace Used in conjuction with a neckstrap or chest harness, this removes all weight and support duties from the right hand.
+Clarinet support brace Used in conjuction with a neckstrap or chest harness, this removes all weight and support duties from the right hand.
 It can be very effective in preventing or alleviating strain in the hand and wrist.
 It is also helpful when playing basset clarinets or basset horns on which keys are operated by the right thumb.
 It works equally well when playing either sitting or standing.
 The brace, which is adjustable in length (custom lengths can be specified), carries a pad which rests on the player's abdomen.
-It is attached by a screw thread onto a ring/brace mount which takes the place of the normal middle socket ring of the clarinet.
-Initial installation of the mount requires a few minutes' work by a repair technician; mounting or dismounting the brace takes a few seconds.
+It is attached by a screw thread onto a mount which is installed on the lower joint of the clarinet, above the thumbrest.
+Initial installation requires a few minutes' work by a repair technician; mounting or dismounting the brace takes a few seconds.
 No adverse effect has been observed on breathing or breath support; the player soon becomes unaware of the brace's presence.
 When using a pair of clarinets,

 each instrument needs its own mounting ring.
 The player has the choice

-of using the same brace (which must be removed and reattached when switching
+of (1) using the same brace (which must be removed and reattached when

-instruments), (2) purchasing two complete brace/mount assemblies, or (3)
+switching instruments), (2) purchasing two complete brace/mount assemblies,

-using a single main section (carrying the abdomen pad) with separate rod
+or (3) using a single main section (carrying the abdomen pad) with separate

-sections, which in a playing session would each stay attached to its respective
+rod sections, which in a playing session would each stay attached to its

-Neckstrap extension rod This simple little device addresses an annoying problem that many players encounter when attaching a neckstrap directly to the thumbrest, namely the interference between the strap and the left thumb resulting from the strap lying too close to the clarinet.
-The mount is attached over the middle joint ring of the clarinet (installation takes just a few seconds); the rod, which is screwed into the mount (and is removable for storage in the clarinet case), holds the strap away from the clarinet sufficiently to prevent unwanted contact. price: Can. $20
+Neckstrap extension rod (thumbrest mount) This simple device addresses an annoying problem that many players encounter when attaching a neckstrap directly to the thumbrest, namely the interference between the strap and the left thumb resulting from the strap lying too close to the clarinet.
+The rod, which holds the strap away from the clarinet sufficiently to prevent unwanted contact, is screwed into the supplied thumbrest which has an integral mounting socket.
+It is interchangable with the stock thumbrests on most clarinets; on certain models, it may be necessary to drill new mounting holes.
+The thumbrest can be either silver or nickel plated; please specify when ordering. price: Can. $25.00 Please email for payment and shipping information

 R1 C#/G# touchpiece This auxiliary right hand first finger touchpiece for the C#/G# key makes trills on low C#, upper G# and top F much more convenient.
 Though designed for Bb or A clarinets, it can easily be shortened for use on C and Eb clarinets.
 (The revised clamp mechanism is now available, at long last!)
 It is available either plated